Story Friends™ – An Early Literacy Intervention for Improving Oral Language

 Is it research-based?

-Many curricula claim to be evidence-based.
-Story Friends backs it up with multiple research studies.
+Story Friends is an evidence-based intervention backed up with multiple research studies.
 Between 2010 and 2014, five experimental studies were conducted on the Story Friends program, focusing on how it affects vocabulary and oral language development in at-risk pre-K populations.

 The findings were clear: Story Friends was easy to implement, worked well with existing curricula, and resulted in substantial word-learning gains.
 Read a white paper on the research.